$1 Million Tax Audit Protection

 Emily Booth is amazing.
 Great service with a smile :) Up to date on the changing tax laws!!
 You wont be dissappointed.

-— Jason & Jackie Rusch, Posted February 1st 2024 on google
+— Jason Rusch, Posted February 1st 2024 on google

 Highly recommend filing your taxes with Paramount.